rofrol/nix-for-javascript-developers/README.md

 { a = <CODE>; }
 $ $ nix eval --expr '(x: y: { a = x + "-" + y; }) "a" "b"'
 { a = "a-b"; }
+# use console.log unless there is already console.log in the example
 $ node -e 'console.log(Math.ceil(-2/3))
 -0
 ```